top of page

 Description - (Historical, 40 Turns) The Kennesaw Mountain line was an ideal location to engage Sherman.
 Sherman was equally inclined to attack.
 The order was given on June 25th, directing that an assault be made at 8am June 27th.
 The main thrust would be made by Logan's XV Corps along the Burnt Hickory Road.
 Facing him would be French's Division deployed near Little Kennesaw Mountain and Pigeon Hill.

 Analysis - This battle is pretty rough for both sides.
 While it favors the Yankees in many ways, it is possible for the Rebels to win.
 It won't be easy though.
-But sometimes the best victories are the hardest ones.
-Utilize Wheeler's cavalrymen as intelligently as you can to swarm the Federals on their right flank if they attack there.
-Stretch out your line to cover all the ground you can while trying to mass men once it becomes clear where the main Union attack is headed.
 Limited maneuverability in this scenario will limit what both sides are capable of here.
-I recommend checking out the extended scenario guide for more information.

 Scn 070.jpg